Project Structure

 Frameworks

 The MDI framework repositories help run Stage 1 Pipelines and Stage 2 Apps by providing code and functions that are common and useful across many tools.
-They are the foundational building blocks that make it easy to quickly develop new tools.
-As illustrated above, there are two separate frameworks, one for Stage 1 pipelines and one for Stage 2 apps.
+They are the building blocks that make it easy to quickly develop new tools.
+There are two separate frameworks, one for Stage 1 pipelines and one for Stage 2 apps.

-The pipelines and apps frameworks are maintained by the MDI as open-source projects that you are invited to help improve.
-These are the repositories for the frameworks:
+For developers, the frameworks are maintained by the MDI as open-source projects you are welcome to help improve.

 - https://github.com/MiDataInt/mdi-pipelines-framework (documentation)